sedthh/pyxelate/README.md

 ```
 ![Definitely not cherry picking](/examples/p_blazkowicz.png)

-Pyxelate extends scikit-learn transformers, allowing the same learned palette to be reused on multiple pictures (for aesthetically **similar** images).
+Pyxelate extends scikit-learn transformers, allowing the same learned palette to be reused on other, aesthetically **similar** images (so it's somewhat like an 8-bit style transfer):

 ```python
 car = io.imread("examples/f1.jpg")